 Director Of Operations/Cruise Director: Annual Salary of $93,693

 Responsibilities: This job oversees and plans activities and events on the ship.
 Communication is coordinated among departments.
-They respond to guest issues and are the cruise ship’s ambassador.
+They respond to guest issues and are the cruise ship’s ambassadors.
+We delve further into the cruise director’s salary right here.

 Deckhands: Annual Salary of $42,916